sdat2/sosie/README.md

         --> check 'template\_scalar.namelist' for the interpolation of a scalar field --> check 'template\_U.namelist' and 'template\_V.namelist' for a vector

- * 'corr\_vect.x' is used to correct vector components in the case of a distorded grid, it needs BOTH components of the vector primarly interpolated with 'sosie3.x'.
+ * 'corr\_vect.x' is used to correct vector components in the case of a distorted grid, it needs BOTH components of the vector primarly interpolated with 'sosie3.x'.
 By default it only support ORCA grids configuration.
    See the EXAMPLE section for more details.